5pideyy/5pideyy.github.io/_posts/2025-02-02-nullcon-writeup.md

 Moral of the story?
 If a challenge involves **DNS**, don't just fire random queries and hope for the best. **Use NSEC queries to uncover hidden zones.**

 Alright, time to move on to the next challenge.
 Hopefully, it’s not another DNS one...

+## Want to join a crew of like-minded problem solvers?

+NOVA is the place to be!
+If you're looking to level up your skills, collaborate on cool projects, and have fun along the way, hit me up.
+Drop a DM to `5pidey` on Discord, and let’s make things happen! 🔥